rossetti/KSLBook/docs/06-Chapter6.md

             activate(entity.defaultProcess!!, priority = activationPriority)
         }
 ```
 The entity is created using the passed in constructor function and the entity's default process is started.
-By default, the `process()` function of the `KSLProcessBuilder` class automatically adds each newly defined process to the entity's map of named processes.
-By default, the first defined process will be the default process.
+By default, the `process()` function of the `KSLProcessBuilder` class automatically adds each newly defined *named* process to the entity's map of named processes.
+If the `name` argument is not supplied, then the defined process is not added to the process map.
+The map of named processes for an entity can be accessed via the `processes` property of the `Entity` class.

+To specify the default process, provide the `isDefaultProcess` argument of the `process()` function to be true.
 Thus, by using an instance of an `EntityGenerator` associated with a particular subclass of `Entity`, we can automatically create the instances of the subclass and activate their processes.
 Of course, the creation of the subclass (e.g. `Customer`) might be much more complex; however, the `EntityGenerator` takes in a *function* that creates the instance of the subclass.
 Thus, it can be any function, not just the constructor function.
 Therefore, instances can be configured in complex ways before they are activated by supplying an appropriate function.

 ::: {.infobox .important data-latex="{important}"}
 **IMPORTANT!**
-Note that an `EntityGenerator` relies on the entity having at least one process that has been added to its processes via the `process()` method.
-An entity generator will create the entity and start the process that is defined *first*.
-By default, the code-listing order of the `process()` function definitions in the class, defines the order in which the processes are added to the entity's processes.
+Note that an `EntityGenerator` relies on the entity having a default process defined via the `process()` method.
+An entity generator will create the entity and start the process that is defined as the default process.
+Rather than use the `process()` function, you can directly specify the default process via the `defaultProcess` property of the `Entity` class.
+If you try to use an `EntityGenerator` without a defined default process, then an illegal state exception will occur.
 :::

 In the next section, we will take a closer look at how the KSL makes the process view possible.
 This will help you to better use the process modeling capabilities found in the KSL.